Healthdirect Free Australian health advice you can count on.

 What do antenatal tests cost?

-Your GP, obstetrician or midwife can answer your questions and give you more information about antenatal tests and discuss the significance of your test results.
+Your doctor, obstetrician or midwife can answer your questions and give you more information about antenatal tests.
+They can also discuss the meaning of your test results.

 Speak to a maternal child health nurse